Swede 55 Wood-Epoxy Replica Vortex

-Swede 55 replica Vortex
+Swede 55 Vortex

-Reading Time: 4 minutes
+Reading Time: 5 minutes

 The village of Brooklin, not to be confused with Brooklyn/New York, is located in the northeastern US state of Maine, a five-hour drive from Boston.
 Occasionally, it is just one letter making the difference between heaven and hell.
 The winters here are snowy, the summers pleasantly cool.
 The waters of Penobscot Bay are an idyllic archipelago with numerous islands and a tidal range of four meters.
 In 1954, Joel White (1930-97) started working as a lobster fisherman at Brooklin’s Center Harbor.
 In 1960, he set up his enterprise in a former fish canning factory, repairing fishing boats.
-Soon, his 13-year-old son Steve was helping out in the business.
+Soon, his 13-year-old son, Steve, was helping out in the business.
 In the 1980s, the junior became aware of the Swede 55 through an article in issue 6 of Nautical Quarterly.
 In 1984, he contacted the naval architect Knud Reimers.
 With advice from Reimers and his father, Steve White revised the plans for building the boat in wood.

 Mahogany cabin on sand coloured deck – Photo Swedesail

-White sails Vortex to the Caribbean and back, including an enduring test in brutal conditions in the Gulf Stream of the North Atlantic.
+White sailed Vortex to the Caribbean and back, including an enduring test in brutal conditions in the Gulf Stream of the North Atlantic.
 Since then, White has been confident that the molded epoxy resin construction is strong.

-Article Wooden Boat Heft 100 May/Junie1991
+Article Wooden Boat Heft 100 May/June 1991

-Over the decades, a fleet of beautiful boats followed in the Spirit of Tradition manner, combining elegant lines with a modern underwater hull and an easy to care for construction.
+Over the decades, a fleet of beautiful boats followed in the Spirit of Tradition manner, combining elegant lines with a modern underwater hull and an easy-to-care-for construction.

 Yard/year of constructionBrooklin Boatyard 1988-90